Core Terms

 • The Field Log keeps context.

-• Lumen can only move where carrying capacity exists.
+• Lumen may move only where Carrying Capacity exists.

 Carrying Capacity

-Carrying capacity means the real source that allows value to move without becoming empty or inflated.
+Carrying Capacity means the real source or practical ground that allows value to move without becoming empty or inflated.

 It may appear through: